courtois-neuromod/cneuromod-things/THINGS/things.glmsingle/code/glmsingle/README.md

 ------------
 ## Step 2.
 Generate matrices of masked bold data from *_bold.nii.gz files

-Vectorize and normalize (zscore) BOLD volumes in subject space (T1w) into masked 1D arrays to process with GLMsingle.
+Vectorize and normalize (z-score) BOLD volumes in subject space (T1w) into masked 1D arrays to process with GLMsingle.
 Note that denoising is performed later with GLMsingle.